munificent/journal/_posts/2011-01-16-pattern-matching-in-a-dynamic-oop-language.md

 selecting an appropriate catch clause when an error is thrown.
 The exception example up there becomes:

-    :::magpie
+{% highlight magpie %}
 do
     // Do something crazy...
-    catch ex ParseException then print("Parse error!")
-    catch ex IOException    then print("IO error!")
-    catch _                 then print("Uh-oh!")
+catch ex ParseException then print("Parse error!") catch ex IOException    then print("IO error!") catch _                 then print("Uh-oh!")
+{% endhighlight %}

 ### Variables